nelson-lang/nelson/README.md

 - Help engine
  Generate help files using Nelson dedicated functions.
- View your generated help files as html, pdf or directly in Nelson help viewer.
+ View your generated help files as html, markdown, pdf or directly in Nelson help viewer.

 - Tests engine
  Validate your algorithm using Nelson dedicated functions.